Sign up to our newsletter

 The module that is ultimately responsible for these tasks is an encrypted DLL that is decrypted and loaded into memory at runtime by the Punto process.
 It launches three threads that will ultimately perform the work outlined above.
 The fact that Punto is misused by this malware for keylogging purposes is not surprising: several Russian forums detail explicitly how to misuse this application for this purpose.

 This module uses RC4 to encrypt its strings as well as its network communication.
 It will reach out to the C&C every two minutes, transmitting any data that have been stolen from the compromised system.
-A screenshot of a network communication as well as the different commands that can be receive from the server are shown below.
+A screenshot of a network communication as well as the different commands that can be received from the server are shown below.

 |MZ||The data sent is an executable.
 The banker module will execute it through the CreateProcess API|